-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

 This is MORNING EDITION, from NPR News.
 Steve Inskeep is in Cairo, and we'll be hearing his reports from there over the next couple of weeks.
 I'm Renee Montagne.

-ARI SHAPIRO, host:
+ARI SHAPIRO, Host:

 NPR's Mara Liasson reports.

 MARA LIASSON: The president said he's still committed to closing the prison and trying terrorists in civilian courts.
 But the announcement made it clear that he would not be able to fulfill one of his most famous promises.

 BARACK OBAMA: I have said repeatedly that I intend to close Guantanamo, and I will follow through on that.

 LIASSON: Ben Wittes is an expert on law and terrorism at the Brookings Institution.

 LIASSON: And so, Wittes says, yesterday's order also acknowledges that the prison population has probably reached an irreducible minimum.

 LIASSON: But the White House move was the latest in a series of disappointments for civil libertarians, including Hina Shamsi, the director of the ACLU's National Security Project.

-Mara Liasson, NPR News, the White House.
+LIASSON: Mara Liasson, NPR News, the White House.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.